bec-archer/SR80-Manuals/user-manual.md

 **If you're offline:** The app will still generate stickers and export the PDF.
 You'll see a small banner saying "Generated offline — collision check skipped."
 This just means the app couldn't verify the codes are unique against the database — with 729 million possible codes, duplicates are extremely unlikely.

 **Managing layouts:** Go to **Admin Settings** → **QR Stickers** → **Sticker Layouts** to create, edit, or set a default layout.
 The default layout is pre-selected when you open the generator.

+**Show shop name on stickers (off by default):** In **Admin Settings** → **QR Stickers** there's a **"Show shop name on stickers"** toggle.
+When OFF (the default), each sticker prints just the short code (slightly larger so it stays legible).
+When ON, the original "HYDRAULICS SR-80" line prints above the short code, just like before.
+The toggle is global and live — flipping it on the admin iPad immediately changes what every device prints, including reprints of older batches from Sticker History.

 **Starting from an Avery template:** When creating a new layout (or editing an existing one), the form has a **"Start from Avery Template"** picker at the top.
 Pick a common Avery sheet — 5160 address labels, 5163 shipping labels, 5167 return address labels, 5164 full-sheet shipping, 5195 square labels, or 5408 round/square — and every dimension auto-fills (cell size, page margins, spacing, and a fitted QR size).
 The layout name pre-fills as "Avery [model]" so you can rename it.
 Every field stays editable, so the preset is just a starting point — tweak whatever needs adjusting for your label sheet.
 Choose **Custom** to skip the preset and enter dimensions by hand.